EncoreTechnologies/puppet-patching/README.md

 ### Run a the full patching workflow end-to-end

+Organize the inventory into groups:
+* `patching::ordered_groups`

-This executes the following for each group:
+Then, for each group:
 * `patching::cache_updates`
 * `patching::available_updates`
 * `patching::snapshot_vmware action='create'`